What do educators get out of Future City?

 Yes!
 Future City meets the national standards for math, science, and technology education as defined by the Next Generation Science Standards, the Common Core State Standards, and the National Science Education Standards, the Project 2061 Benchmarks for Science Literacy, the National Educational Technology Standards, and the Principles and Standards for School Mathematics.
 View Standards.

 Yes, it is an open-ended challenge you can easily adapt to your students' abilities.
 Teachers and parents report that Future City is a transformational program with exceptional student growth and learning for all students.
-If you would like to make significant programmatic changes to accommodate your students' abilities, be sure to contact your Regional Coordinator to determine your eligibility for regional finals.

 Future City is open to teams of students in 6th, 7th, and 8th grade.